luxfhe/docs/fhenix/versioned_docs/version-Helium/devdocs/intro.md

 # Overview

-Welcome to the Fhenix documentation!
+Welcome to the luxfhe documentation!
 These docs should have everything you need to get started and create smart contracts that use FHE with encrypted data!&#x20;

 :::tip[Tip]
 For questions & support [join our Discord](https://discord.com/invite/FuVgxrvJMY)!
 :::

-Here we'll explain everything about how to use Fhenix and how to use FHE to create privacy-preserving Web3 applications.
+Here we'll explain everything about how to use luxfhe and how to use FHE to create privacy-preserving Web3 applications.

-Fhenix introduces an extension to the Ethereum Virtual Machine (EVM) that enables operations on encrypted data using Fully Homomorphic Encryption (FHE).
+luxfhe introduces an extension to the Ethereum Virtual Machine (EVM) that enables operations on encrypted data using Fully Homomorphic Encryption (FHE).
 We've added special precompiles to the EVM that allow computations on encrypted data without the need for decryption.

 The integration of the FHE with Solidity means you can continue to write your smart contracts with familiar syntax while leveraging the capabilities of FHE.